carrot orange juice

 Cooked Carrots vs Raw Carrot Juice

-But if you can only consume 4 ounces of carrot juice, why doesn’t anyone warn you to not eat too many cooked carrots?
-Because during the cooking process, most of the Vitamins and antioxidants are lost in the cooking process.
-That is the beauty of juicing!
+But if you can only consume 4 ounces of carrot juice, why doesn’t anyone warn you to eat only a few cooked carrots?

 uncooked carrots on a cutting board